Onit Documentation

 • An App that you can make changes to.

 • An API to call against.
-In this tutorial we have used a very basic example API named JSONPlaceholder.
+In this tutorial, we used a fundamental example API named JSONPlaceholder.
 This API returns sample "posts" from users with a randomly generated title and body.

 Configuring the REST Request Action

 Browse to the Advanced Designer page for your App.
-Here we will be demonstrating a GET request in our App named User Posts.
-All of the configuration in this tutorial will be done inside of the Rest Request Action.
+Here, we will demonstrate a GET request in our User Posts App.
+All the configuration in this tutorial will be done inside the Rest Request Action.

 1. Go to the Actions node and create a new Rest Request.